Guidance Patrol: Activities

-Controversies

-On September 13, 2022, the Guidance Patrol arrested Mahsa Amini, a 22-year-old Iranian woman, for allegedly wearing her hijab improperly, in a manner that allowed some of her hair to be visible under her hijab.
-She died in their custody; they claimed she suffered heart failure, and consequently died comatose two days later.
-Bruises on her legs and face suggested to many that she was beaten, despite police denials.
-Multiple medical officials and detainees that witnessed her arrest claim that Guidance Patrol officials tortured her in the back of a van before arriving at the station.
-Her abduction and subsequent murder inspired a wave of protests in Iran, including at Tehran University and at Kasra Hospital, where she died.

 Sanctions

 On 22 September 2022, during the Mahsa Amini protests, the United States Department of the Treasury announced sanctions against the Guidance Patrol as well as seven senior leaders of Iran's various security organisations, "for violence against protestors and the death of Mahsa Amini".
-These include Mohammad Rostami Cheshmeh Gachi, chief of Iran’s Morality Police, Haj Ahmad Mirzaei, head of the Tehran division of the Morality Police, and other Iranian security officials.
+These include Mohammad Rostami Cheshmeh Gachi, chief of Iran's Morality Police, Haj Ahmad Mirzaei, head of the Tehran division of the Morality Police, and other Iranian security officials.
 The sanctions involve blocking any properties or interests in property within the jurisdiction of the U.S., and reporting them to the U.S. Treasury.
-Penalties would be imposed on any parties that facilitate transactions or services to the sanctioned entities.
+Penalties would be imposed on any parties that facilitate transactions or provide services to sanctioned entities.

-On 26 September 2022, Canadian Prime Minister Justin Trudeau stated that the Government of Canada would impose sanctions on the Guidance Patrol, its leadership, and the officials responsible for the death of Mahsa Amini and the crackdown on protestors.
+On 26 September 2022, Canadian Prime Minister Justin Trudeau stated that the Government of Canada would impose sanctions on the Guidance Patrol, its leadership, and the officials responsible for the death of Mahsa Amini and the crackdown on protesters.

+2024 Nour program

+In April 2024, two years after the beginning of the Women, Life, Freedom movement, the Iranian government ordered more violent morality patrols.
+A partially implemented secret and classified chastity program law aims to prevent women who do not wear the hijab from leaving the country.
+VOA reported that before the 2024 Islamic Consultative Assembly elections, authorities had encouraged non-hijab-wearing individuals to vote, but later adopted a "factory reset" approach after the elections.
+The police began issuing penalty notices via a mobile app for unveiled women in vehicles, with fines automatically deducted from citizens' bank accounts.
+Additionally, the government has routinely closed public cafes and restaurants.

+In June 2024, the police deployed 7,000 troops to the beaches to enforce the hijab.
+In August 2024, CCTV footage posted online showed police officers severely beating two teenage girls on the street and taking them away.

+2024 Tuba program

+In August 2024, Minister of Islamic Culture and guidance ordered 1,500 missionary personnel for hijab and chastity to be employed and trained by government called Mujahideen Fatimi.

 Religious differences of opinion

-Some officials say that in their view the Guidance Patrol is a Islamic religious police, fulfilling the Islamic obligation to enjoin what is proper and forbid that which is improper, and is desired by the people.
+Some officials say that in their view the Guidance Patrol is an Islamic religious police, fulfilling the Islamic obligation to Enjoining good and forbidding wrong, and is desired by the people.
 Others oppose the Guidance Patrol's existence on the grounds that the authorities should respect citizens' freedom and dignity, and enforce Iranian law but not enforce Islam.
 The Guidance Patrol has been called un-Islamic by some, mostly because performing the requisites is haram (forbidden) when it leads to sedition.
 Some argue the notion should be a mutual obligation, allowing people to instruct government officials, but in practise it is strictly limited to one side.